NEW CONSTRUCTION PIERS

 Example of Soil Boring Report

 Once the soil conditions and load requirements are known, the size of the shaft along with the size and number of helixes are determined.
 Helical piles are steel shafts with helixes welded to them.
 The Helical pile is installed by screwing it into the ground.
-On reinforced footing or stem walls, the new construction of Chance Helical Pier Foundation System anchors are usually placed every 8 to 10 feet depending upon the load of the structure and the bearing strength of the soil.
+On reinforced footing or stem walls, the new construction of Chance helical piers are usually placed every 8 to 10 feet depending upon the load of the structure and the bearing strength of the soil.
 A two man crew with a skid loader can place over 50 anchors ready for loading in less than one day.
 Anchors are rated by the building codes for working loads of 10 to 20 tons are typical.

 Helical Pulldown Micropile for New Construction

 The immediate benefits to using the Helical Pier Deep Foundation System: